 The Ekuri have forged a powerful coalition with Rainforest Rescue over the years.
 Their goal is to get the government of Cross River State to abandon its plans for a superhighway to nowhere that would impact national parks, forest reserves and 185 villages along a 270-kilometer route.

-Martins Egot and other activists of the NGOs Ekuri Initiative and DevCon want to train Eco Guards in twelve villages – a total of 60 men whose mission will be to protect the forest.
+Martins Egot and other activists of the NGOs Ekuri Initiative and DevCon are training Eco Guards in twelve villages – a total of 60 men whose mission will be to protect the forest.
 The region is home to a special natural treasure: Afi Wildlife Sanctuary, the habitat of the endangered Cross River gorillas.